 Commissioning art for collective action

-This commission will design and make an artwork (in whatever form), which will be launched at an online event in May 2023 and in a gallery to be announced.
+The artwork will be launched as a talking point at an online event in May, and beyond – in a gallery space to be confirmed.

 The purpose of the online event is to communicate our project’s final recommendations – about how to achieve net zero for digital research infrastructure – and encourage engagement with the roadmap across the UKRI community.